donnimaulanasifa/wemos-d1-esp8266-homebridge-http-switch/README.md

 ![Diagram](https://i.ibb.co/Jrzr2Hm/68747470733a2f2f696d6167652e6962622e636f2f68454468464c2f576972696e672d52656c61792d4469616772616d2e6a7067.jpg)

-All usual warnings apply when dealing with 120v/220v AC - TAKE CARE.

-Customise your IP address as needed.

 ## Chapter 3 Homebridge

+First of all you need to have [Homebridge](https://github.com/nfarina/homebridge) installed.
+Refer to the repo for instructions.
+Then run the following command to install `homebridge-http-switch`
 ```
-sudo npm install homebridge-http or sudo npm install -g homebridge-http
+sudo npm install -g homebridge-http-switch
 ```

-Open your config.json file which should be in ~/.homebridge/config.json using your favourite text editor and add the following
+Edit your config.json file (usually located in ~/.homebridge/config.json) find the "accessories", then add your accesory device :

 ```
 "accessories": [